johnttaylor/epc/src/Ajax/Heating/Supervisor/README.txt

-/** @namespace Ajax::Heating::Flc
+/** @namespace Ajax::Heating::Supervisor

-The 'Flc' namespace contains a Fuzzy Logic Controller that is used by control algorithm to calculate changes to the capacity output signal.
+The 'Supervisor' namespace is the top-level business logic for executing the heating algorithm

 */